protocol/launchpad/content/en/curriculum/ipld/ipld-and-ipfs.md

 At a high level, the talk covered the following concepts:

-**Importing files to IPFS**

-Files are broken down into smaller pieces.
-These chunks of data and how they link up, are how we get self-describing and data verification properties of CIDs.
+* Files are broken down into smaller blobs (chunks) of data
-* Chunks of a file are strung together into DAGs by IPFS; oftentimes the links create a “parent-children” tree structure.
+* Chunks of a file are strung together into DAGs by UnixFS processes
-* Customizing the DAG in any way, shape, or form, can yield a different “parent-children” relationship.
+* Customizing the DAG in any way, shape, or form, yields a different CID
-* The highest (top) level node is also known as the “root node” or root CID.
-This is the CID returned to you when you add a file to IPFS!
-* The Directed Acyclic Graphs (DAGs) structures in IPFS are customizable.
-The default in IPFS is DAG-PB.
-* Customizing the chunk size also yields a different DAG, but has many tradeoffs.
-Find out more in the [merkle dag section](/curriculum/ipld/merkle-dags/#merkle-dags--ipfs-camp-2019---mikeal-rogers).
 * Every chunk is wrapped in UnixFS metadata.
 This helps IPFS distinguish directories from files.
 As well as, help link chunks together.